 - Your hip feels like it is crunching, grinding, or has popping sensations

-Seek medical help right away regarding hip pain if:
+When should I seek medical help right away regarding hip pain?

 - You can not put weight on your hip